This is something that cannot be stressed enough. You always need to be on the lookout for the latest scams.

 That’s because criminals are counting on us to overlook details and fall for their tricks.
 It just takes one mistake to have your entire bank account drained or your identity stolen.

-Which is why we at Komando.com do our best to keep you up to date on all the attacks making the rounds.
+That’s why we at Komando.com do our best to keep you up to date on all the attacks making the rounds.
 You’re not going to believe the phishing email that Kim Komando found in her inbox.
-It’s pretty ridiculous but people are actually falling for it.
+It’s pretty ridiculous, but people are falling for it.

 Can you tell this is a phishing scam?